montilab/SigRepo/README.md

 #> Uploading signature metadata to the database...
 #> Saving difexp to the database...
 #> now dyn.load("/Library/Frameworks/R.framework/Versions/4.4-x86_64/Resources/library/curl/libs/curl.so") ...
-#> Adding user to the signature access table of the database...
+#> Adding signature owner to the signature access table of the database...
 #> Adding signature feature set to the database...
 #> Finished uploading.
-#> ID of the uploaded signature: 104
+#> ID of the uploaded signature: 11
 ```

 ## **Example 2**: Upload `LLFS_Aging_Gene_2023` signature